 OCP STRATEGIC DIRECTION DETAILED DESCRIPTION OCP PROGRESS MONITORING CATEGORIES Create more complete, compact Establish a network of connected Growth management and connected communities town and village centres that support effective transit, walking and cycling; Urban Structure and focus growth and renewal in four key centres: Lynn Valley and Lynn Transportation Creek Town Centres and Maplewood and Lions Gate Village Centres.
-Parks and Open Space Plan for a more balanced and Facilitate diverse housing choices and Housing vibrant, age-friendly communities with a range of facilities and services.
-Social Well-Being Reduce our environmental Conserve energy and reduce Environmental management footprint greenhouse gas emissions through compact, connected and "green" Infrastructure communities, and encourage the protection and enhancement of our natural systems.
-Community and corporate emissions Become more economically Encourage the protection, Employment Lands of our emplor customer-or intensification and diversification of our employment lands, and a customer-oriented and business-friendly environment Economic Development
+Parks and Open Space Plan for a more balanced and Facilitate diverse housing choices and Housing diverse population vibrant, age-friendly communities with a range of facilities and services.
+Social Well-Being Reduce our environmental 3, footprint ootprint greenhouse gas emissions through compact, connected and "green" communities, and encourage the protection and enhancement of our natural systems.
+Infrastructure Community and corporate emissions Become more economically Encourage the protection, intensification and diversification Employment Lands dynamic and sustainable of our employment lands, and a customer-oriented and business-friendly environment Economic Development